 Thanks to its thinner kerf, wood dust is minimized during cutting.
 Aside from cutting concrete, this blade for a circular saw can cut tile, brick and can be used for any other masonry work.

-- Not ideal for circular saws with high RPMs
+- It's not my first choice for circular saws with high RPMs.

 4. Rockwell 4½” 60-Grit Diamond Blade

 This Rockwell 4 1/2 60-Grit Diamond Blade is an abrasive cutting blade for concrete and other materials.
-According to our saw technicians, one impressive thing about this saw is its low weight.
+In my years of working with saws, one thing that genuinely impressed me about this particular saw is its lightweight nature.

 Being just 4½-inch, this Rockwell blade can’t cut as deeply as you would envision, but it still gives smooth and precise cuts even when you are cutting pavers.
 It’s stable during use and can cut through several materials aside from concrete, such as cement, stone, etc.